mauget/ipchecker/README.md

-#ipchecker#
+#ipchecker - multi#

-Periodically pings a configured DNS name, checking for an IP address reassignment.
+Periodically pings a list of configured DNS names, checking each for an IP address reassignment.
-Emails the IP address to an interested party when the target DNS name's IP address changes.
+Emails the before and after IP addresses to an interested party when a target DNS name's IP address changes.
+All files reside in a single flat directory.

 ##Emailed notification##

-Configured from a template in `props.py`:
+Governed by a template in `props.py`.
+It should work unchanged.
+You could alter it to suit after you see the script operate for you.

 ---